MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-bitlocker-boot-error.md

      You cannot attach a managed disk to a VM that was restored from a blob image.

 3. After the disk is attached, make a remote desktop connection to the recovery VM.
-1. [Install the Az PowerShell module](#install-az-powershell-module) in the recovery VM.
+1. [Install the Az PowerShell module and Az.Account 1.9.4](#install-az-powershell-module) in the recovery VM.

 4. Open an elevated Azure PowerShell session (Run as administrator).
 Run the following commands to sign in to Azure subscription: